rodneyshupe/Cookbook/Recipes/Entrees/Seafood/CajunShrimpBoil.rst

 2. Lay corn on a baking sheet in a single layer, then place in freezer.
 3. Taste the water after it comes to a boil.
-It should be very heavily salted and spiced, with a bright orange foam (when standing near the boiling pot causes you to cough, it’s spicy enough).
+It should be very heavily salted and spiced, with a bright orange foam (when standing near the boiling pot causes you to cough, it's spicy enough).
 4. Add potatoes and sausage to the pot, and let the water return to a boil.
 Turn off heat, and allow to soak for 10 minutes or until potatoes are barely tender when pierced with a knife.
 Bring the water